Headquarters and Mailing Address:

 John has a BA from Dartmouth College and a MA from Princeton University.
 He worked as an international economist for the United Nations Conference on Trade and Development (1978-1981) and the World Health Organization (1981-1982).
 He directed IPS’s Global Economy Project from 1983-1997.
 He is the co-author of 10 books and numerous articles on the global economy, including Development Redefined: How the Market Met Its Match (2008, Paradigm Publishers), written with Robin Broad.

-Worthington is where Matt spent summers growing up, playing by the creek near his grandmother's house and learning small-town values.
-Worthington is where Matt met a local judge who became a trusted mentor and showed him the law could be used to promote equality and social justice.
-And Worthington Senior High School is where Matt received the public education that allowed him to pursue his dream of becoming an attorney working in public service.
+Matt Entenza is an attorney in private practice at the Entenza Law Firm where he specializes in nonprofit, business, and personal injury law. att Entenza grew up in Worthington, MN.
 Matt graduated from Worthington Senior High School and won a scholarship to Augustana College in Sioux Falls, S.D., with an eye toward eventually going to law school.
 After his sophomore year, he transferred to Macalester College in St. Paul and was elected student body president.
 He received a degree in environmental studies with honors.

 After graduating, Matt worked for former Minnesota Governor Elmer Anderson and his son Tony at the H.B.
 Fuller Foundation.
 Matt left the Foundation in 1984 after being recruited to work on the Nuclear Weapons Freeze Campaign by a Carleton College professor named Paul Wellstone.